jdermody/brightwire/BrightWire.CUDA.Net4.x64/readme.txt

 Bright Wire - http://www.jackdermody.net/brightwire
 Copyright (c) Jack Dermody - Open Source MIT License

+PLEASE MAKE SURE THAT YOU CHOOSE THE X64 PLATFORM WHEN BUILDING!

 This assembly provides a CUDA based linear alegbra provider so that Bright Wire can run on the GPU.